RetroReversing/retroReversing/pages/ds/DSDevkitHardware.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Datel once released a multimedia cartridge for DS which allowed playing music, images, and user made apps.
 It was essentially a flash cart without a ROM loader.
 These were actually on store shelves in America??
 It&#39;s how I got into piracy and homebrew on my DS at age like, 11... <a href="https://t.co/a7kDkDo7LW">pic.twitter.com/a7kDkDo7LW</a></p>&mdash; Kaitlyn Molinas (@orcastraw) <a href="https://twitter.com/orcastraw/status/1317956971128102912?ref_src=twsrc%5Etfw">October 18, 2020</a></blockquote>

 ---
+{% include link-to-other-post.html post="/game-boy-advance-development-kit/" description="Since you have got this far you might be interested in Nintendo's previous generation of handheld development hardware, if so check out this post." %}

+---
 # References
 [^1]: [Nintendo DS Development Unit! - IS Nitro Emulator - H4G - YouTube](https://www.youtube.com/watch?v=zn2amiL45no)
 [^2]: [Nintendo DS on your television, the IS-Nitro-Capture a developers tool - YouTube](https://www.youtube.com/watch?v=Qh9pHzKFXE4)